Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 La Sagrada Família

-No trip to Barcelona is complete without visiting La Sagrada Família, one of the most famous monuments in Spain and Gaudí’s most renowned yet unfinished masterpiece.
+No trip to Barcelona is complete without visiting La Sagrada Família, one of the most famous monuments in Spain and Gaudí’s most renowned yet still unfinished masterpiece.

-To explore inside, purchase your tickets on the official Sagrada Família website at least 2 weeks in advance.
+If you want to go inside, purchase your tickets on the official Sagrada Família website at least 2 weeks in advance.
 Tickets have a timed entry, so plan ahead before your trip!

-Lunch at Compa – Gracia
+Lunch at Compà – Gracia

-After Sagrada Familia, I’d recommend heading to Compa – Gracia on the way to Park Güell.
+After Sagrada Familia, I’d recommend heading to Compà – Gracia on the way to Park Güell.

 Located in the more residential Gracia neighborhood, this Italian sandwich shop has some of the best sandwiches in Barcelona.